Doing Business in Singapore

 Don't write on business cards you receive

-Do ensure that your own business cards are in good condition and are not tattered or worn-looking
+Do ensure that any business cards given to Singaporean associates are in good condition and are not tattered or worn-looking